ricallinson/pi-pxe-boot/README.md

 	echo "nameserver 10.0.0.1" | sudo tee -a /etc/resolv.conf

-Now make the file immutable so it cannot be changed by other processes;
+To make sure this is not changed by other processes we make the file immutable;

 	sudo chattr +i /etc/resolv.conf